-- relief: The text widget’s three-dimensional appearance is provided by this by option.
+- relief: This provides the text widget’s three-dimensional appearance by option.
 The default value for relief is SUNKEN.

 - selectbackground: This represents the background color to be used while displaying the text that is selected.

-- width: This represents the characters width present in the text widget and its measure is based on the font size.
+- width: This represents the width of the character present in the text widget, and its measure is based on the font size.

-- xscrollcommand: The set() method of the the horizontal scrollbar is set to xscroll command option which makes the text widget to scroll in the horizontal direction.
+- xscrollcommand: The set() method of the horizontal scrollbar is set to xscroll command option, which makes the text widget to scroll in the horizontal direction.

 - exportselection: The text contained in the text widget is selected and is made a selection in the window manager by exporting it to the window manager.

 - highlightbackground: The focus highlight’s color when the focus is not in the text widget.